Use Blackboard Forms for Unit Evaluation

 Why?
 By providing this information you not only minimise the administrative workload related to student queries but also support student competency, self-regulation and increase their chances of success.

-There is no empty or outdated content in my unit.
+There is no empty or outdated content in my course.

 Why?
 This means students won’t be confused or misinformed by incorrect or missing information.
 This is usually an issue when content was copied over from last year’s unit course.